 Franklin Court Printing Office

 Benjamin Franklin well understood the power of the press.
-At the Franklin Court Printing Office, visitors can see how an 18th century printing office operated and discover the pivotal role the printed word played in the American Revolution and the founding of the nation.
-Adjacent to the Printing Office is the house Franklin built for his grandson, printer and newspaper owner Benjamin Franklin Bache.
-Bache's newspaper office provides a glimpse into the newspaper culture of the 1790's.
+At the re-created Franklin Court Printing Office, visitors can see how an 18th century printing office operated and discover the pivotal role the printed word played in the American Revolution and the founding of the nation.
+Adjacent to the Printing Office is the house of Franklin's grandson, printer and newspaper publisher Benjamin Franklin Bache.
+Bache's newspaper office provides a glimpse into the controversial newspaper culture of the 1790's.

 Benjamin Franklin, the Printer